 Walls are straightened by fixing a piece of conduit (normally 20-25mm diameter and approximately 100mm long) at either end of the wall.
-Then using a piece of the same conduit as a gauge, start at one end that this is placed in accordance with the structural drawings/ reinforcing specifications.

-of the wall and at each panel joint beside the recess (but not in the recess) check the distance between the stringline and the face of the panel.
-Using the turnbuckle in the brace, adjust as necessary.
+Then using a piece of the same conduit as a gauge, start at one end of the wall and at each panel joint beside the recess (but not in the recess) check the distance between the stringline and the face of the panel.
+Using the turn-buckle in the brace, adjust as necessary.